team-development/teamdev/README.md

 - Please use develop branch and pull request

 ## TODO:
+ - Create list of bind mount points for docker and use a try block to make sure the user is not asking for a mount point that isnt allowed by default
+ - If project already exists consider forcing rename of the project during creation.
+We don't want to delete the project or change one that has been already uploaded in the API
+ -

 kill $(ps aux | grep apiserver.py | awk '{ print $2 }')